Health Canada eases restrictions on abortion pill Mifegymiso

 Prasad said that could lead to serious delays in administering Mifegymiso, especially in regions where ultrasound services are limited, accessible only in hospitals or burdened by long waiting lists.

-The Society of Obstetrician and Gynecologists of Canada has recommended the use of Mifegymiso as a safe alternative for early termination of a pregnancy when access to a surgical abortion is difficult.
+"It's very important to come in for a followup between seven and 14 days after you take the medication to make sure the pregnancy has indeed terminated and to look out for any of the side-effects," Sharma said.

+In some cases, surgical intervention may be needed if termination hasn't been completed.

 Health Canada originally approved Mifegymiso in July 2015.
-The medication became available to Canadian women in January and its cost is now covered by several provinces.
+The medication became available to Canadian women in January and its $350-$400 cost is now covered by some but not all provinces.

+Phil Emberley, director of practice advancement and research at the Canadian Pharmacists Association, said his organization is pleased that Health Canada has lifted many of the restrictions that limited access to the abortion pill.

+He said pharmacists are now allowed to fill a health provider's prescription for Mifegymiso and dispense it directly to the patient, instead of having to send it to the physician for administration, as was previously the case.

 The Globe invites you to share your views.
 Please stay on topic and be respectful to everyone.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.